-It is a complex accomplishment.
-The beginning can be a steep learning curve and getting through this proves a person’s patience and commitment.
-Violin lessons and daily practice gives learners and their parents an opportunity to work through challenges together.
+It is a complex accomplishment and proves a person’s patience and commitment.
+Weekly Violin lessons and daily practice gives learners and their parents an opportunity to work through challenges together.
 It is also fun of course!

-My mission is to try to make learning simpler and easier, while encouraging students to embrace the challenge.
-The look on my kids faces, when they achieve a level of mastery in a piece, is priceless.
+My mission is to try to make learning simpler and more natural, while encouraging students to embrace the challenge.
+The look on my kids faces, after they achieve a level of mastery and conquered something difficult, is priceless.

 General skills you learn through studying violin: